Knowing a person’s financial mindset can help you understand how he/she handles money.

 - Midori lives beyond her means and makes sure that she buys only what she needs.

-- My friend and I always go Dutch when we see a movie.
-I pay for my ticket, and he pays for his.
+- My friend and I always split the bill when we go out to eat.
+I pay for my food, and he pays for his.

 - Marge is a cheapskate; she always treats me to dinner at expensive restaurants.